-To install Web-based System Manager Remote Client Security over a network, you must have the sysmgt.websm.security file set installed on at least one AIX system.
+To install Web-based System Manager Remote Client Security over a network, you must first install the sysmqt.websm.security and/or sysmqt.websm.security-us file sets on a Web-based System Manager server installed on at least one AIX system.
 For stronger encryption, install the sysmgt.websm.security-us file set also.
-These file sets are available on the AIX 5.2 Expansion Pack.
+These file sets are available on the AIX 5.3 Expansion Pack.

 The machine used to install Web-based System Manager Remote Client must be set-up as an HTTP Server.
 This is done by installing and configuring the HTTP Server of your choice.
-The HTTP Server is available on the AIX 5.2 Expansion Pack.
-Use the /usr/websm/bin/configassist command to automatically configure the HTTP Server.
+The HTTP Server is available on the Expansion Pack.
+Use the

+/usr/websm/bin/configassist command to automatically configure the HTTP Server.
 This server must also have the sysmgt.websm.security file set installed, though the sysmgt.websm.security-us file set is optional.